LagoLunatic/dsvrandom/README.txt

 Bonus Starting Items: Starts you out with 3 random extra items and 3 random extra skills.

 There are also some buggy, experimental randomization options:
-Players: Randomizes player graphics and movement stats.
+Players: Randomizes player movement stats.
 Boss Locations: Randomizes which bosses appear where.
+World Map Exits: Randomizes the order areas are unlocked on the world map (OoE linear mode only).
-Enemy AI: Shuffles the AI of non-boss enemies (extremely buggy).
+Enemy Sprites: Randomizes the graphics of non-boss enemies.
-Skill Sprites: Randomizes the graphics used by each skill.
+Boss Sprites: Randomizes the graphics of bosses.

 Every seed should be completable as long as you don't use the experimental options.
-If you think you've found a seed that's unwinnable, first check the spoiler log (located at /logs/spoiler_log.txt) to make sure you haven't missed something.
+If you think you've found a seed that's unwinnable, first check the spoiler log (located in the same folder as the randomized ROM) to make sure you haven't missed something.
 If you haven't missed anything then you can report the bug here: https://github.com/LagoLunatic/dsvrandom/issues When making a bug report be sure to include the seed, randomizer version number, and all the options you checked.
 The easiest way to do that is to simply copy paste the relevant entry from the spoiler log, which lists all of those.